The Dilemma of Too Many Validators: Impact on Ethereum Network Security and Decentralization

 As the number of validators continues to rise, Ethereum co-founder Vitalik Buterin has proposed ways to improve the decentralization of the network.
 On March 27, Buterin published a blog post suggesting that validators be penalized in proportion to their average error rate.

 If many validators make mistakes in a given segment, the penalty for each mistake will be higher.
-Such an approach could potentially reduce the advantage of large ETH validators over smaller ones, according to Buterin.
+Such an approach might potentially reduce the advantage of large ETH validators over smaller ones, according to Buterin.

 1711638443